antonrufino/MazeSolver/README.md

-Life
+Maze Solver
 ====

-An implementation of Conway's Game of Life using HTML5 Canvas and JavaScript
+A maze solver using breadth first search.
+Made using HTML5 Canvas and JS.